Vaidotas Žala: Rally victories

-Championship Victories
+Championship victories

 Žala won the Lithuanian Rally Championship title in 2019 and 2020.
 Assisted by his co-driver Andris Mālnieks, Žala came first with his Škoda Fabia R5 in LARČ 1 as well as 4WD classes.

-Dakar Results
+Dakar results

 Žala has regularly participated in the Dakar Rally since his debut in 2016. Žala and his co-driver Saulius Jurgelėnas failed to finish in 2016 and 2017 due to mechanical issues with their Lithuanian-built prototype rally car based on the Seat platform. Žala's best result to date is an 11th-place finish in 2022.
 In 2020, Žala made history by winning the opening stage and thus becoming the first Lithuanian to win a Dakar Rally stage.
+In 2026, Zala won the trucks category.